 |Rendezvous Bay||2.8 mi.
 West of Central English Harbour|

-If you looking for someone offering snorkeling gear, excursions or similar services, you might want to contact Dockyard Divers Snorkeling.
+If you're looking for a business that offers snorkel rentals, excursions, or similar services, you might want to contact Dockyard Divers Snorkeling.
 This group specializes in trips to Antigua's south coast and includes such sites as Snapper Hole, Stingray Alley, and Barracuda Reef.
-They are found within northeastern English Harbour.
+They are found in northeastern English Harbour.

 |Dockyard Divers Snorkeling||Snorkeling Tour Operator||(268) 729-3040||0.0 mi.
 Northeast of Central English Harbour||Antigua|

-To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out this exhaustive discussion of snorkeling in the Caribbean.
+To learn more about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read this exhaustive Caribbean snorkeling article.

 Even if you aren't new to the sport of snorkeling, there is much to see in the waters that surround English Harbour, and you will certainly regret not pulling on that mask and swimming out to see the underwater sites if you decide to skip snorkeling during this visit.